House-Leo/RWSR-EDL/README.md

 If you are interested in this work, please cite our paper.

     @article{Li_2022_TMM,
-             author = {Li, Hao and Qin, Jinghui and Shi, Yukai and Yang, Zhijing and Wei, Pengxu and Pan, Jinshan and Lin, Liang}, title = {Real-World Super-Resolution by Exclusionary Dual-Learning}, journal = {IEEE Transactions on Multimedia},
+             author = {Li, Hao and Qin, Jinghui and Yang, Zhijing and Wei, Pengxu and Pan, Jinshan and Lin, Liang and Shi, Yukai}, title = {Real-World Super-Resolution by Exclusionary Dual-Learning}, journal = {IEEE Transactions on Multimedia},
              year = {2022}